Sample Concentration and Pathlength

 High Tension (HT) Voltage

-The photomultiplier tube (PMT) detector has great sensitivity combined with a very wide linear dynamic range and is the best solution to measurement of both low and high absorbing samples from the far UV to Visible regions of the spectrum.
-The HT voltage applied to the PMT is one of the most critical pieces of data to monitor in order to obtain good CD data.
+The photomultiplier tube (PMT) detector has great sensitivity combined with a very wide linear dynamic range and is the best solution to measurement both low and high absorbing samples from the far UV to Visible regions of the spectrum.
+The HT voltage applied to the PMT is one of the most critical parameters to monitor in order to obtain good CD data.
 The applied HT voltage is used to amplify the detector’s sensitivity.
 Since different wavelengths have different light energies, the HTV accommodates for fluctuations in the light levels by changing the gain.
 The gain either increases or decreases the amplitude of the signal depending on the DC voltage output.
-The standard DC is ~1 V. When a sample has an optimal concentration, enough light/photons are transmitted through the sample and reaches the detector, keeping the gain low.
+The standard DC is ~1 V. When a sample has an optimal concentration, enough light/photons is transmitted through the sample and reaches the detector, keeping the gain low.
 However, if a sample absorbs too much light, not enough photons will reach the detector and the gain must increase to amplify the signal and therefore the HT voltage will increase.
-If the HT voltage is equal to or above 800 V, there are not enough photons being sampled by the PMT to measure a reliable or valid CD signal and the data points should not be used.
-The more photons reaching the detector, the better the S/N so at higher HT voltages, while the HT may be below 800 V, the CD signal may begin to look noisier.
+If the HT voltage is equal to or above 700 V*, there are not enough photons being sampled by the PMT to measure a reliable or valid CD signal and the data points should not be used.
+The more photons reaching the detector, the better the S/N so at higher HT voltages, while the HT may be below 700 V, the CD signal may begin to look noisier.
 Additionally, farther into the far-UV (below 200 nm), less light is available so the HT voltage will also increase as the wavelength becomes shorter.

 Digital Integration Time (D.I.T.)